 Do’s and Don’ts for Using Home Equity

 Equity is the difference between a home’s fair market value and the outstanding mortgage balance.
-When the housing market crashed in the fall of 2007 and into 2008, many homeowners across the nation lost much, if not all, of the equity in their homes because the fair market value of their property’s dropped significantly.
+When the housing market crashed in the fall of 2007 and into 2008, many homeowners across the nation lost much, if not all, of the equity in their homes.

 Homeowners who do have equity in their homes have the option to borrow money against the equity they have built up with a loan or line of credit.
 In both cases, the house serves as collateral, which means the creditor may seize the home and sell it if the homeowner can no longer make the payments.
 Tapping into your home equity can be detrimental if you enter into the contract without fully understanding the repercussions.

-While risky, there are some instances when a home equity loan makes good financial sense, especially if you have a large amount of equity.
+While risky, there are some instances when a home equity loan makes good financial sense.
 To help you sort out the confusion, we’ve provided some common home equity do’s and don’ts:

 DON’T use home equity to purchase unnecessary luxuries.

 Consumers shouldn’t use home equity for luxury items like a fancy car, boat, big screen TV or a vacation.
 The fleeting moments of joy aren’t worth putting your family’s security at risk.

 DO use home equity for improvements or additions that add value to your home.

 Ideally, it is an asset and should be used for other assets.
 A home equity loan can be effective if it’s used for home improvements that maintain or increase the resale value of the home.
 It may also be appropriate to use home equity to purchase income-producing property or an investment that’s expected to generate a higher return than the cost of the loan.

 DON’T tap home equity if you plan to sell in the near future.